Codename: Strykeforce: Scavengers

-Stryker next accepts a mission from Joshua Thornewood to find a Fountain of Youth hidden in the Himalayas and protected by a Yeti.
-The main reason he takes on such an odd task for his squad is that Joshua's twin brother Jacob has hired a rival team, the Scavengers, to accomplish the same mission.
-The leader of the Scavengers, Rancor Deathstrike, is an old rival of Stryker's and the two teams battle each other to achieve the intended goal.
+Stryker accepts a mission from Joshua Thornewood to find a Fountain of Youth hidden in the Himalayas and protected by a Yeti.
+Joshua's twin brother Jacob hires a rival team, the Scavengers, to accomplish the same mission.
+The leader of the Scavengers, Rancor Deathstrike, is an old rival of Stryker's.

 The Industrial Accidents

-In dire financial straits, Stryker next splits the Strykeforce into two teams to take on dual missions so they can make more money.
+In dire financial straits, Stryker splits the Strykeforce into two teams to take on dual missions to make more money.
 Both missions turn out to be a setup masterminded by a U.S. senator.
-Stryker, angry at the deception, makes him pay up anyway.
+Stryker, angry at the deception, demands payment.
 In retaliation, the senator hires a villainous group called the Industrial Accidents to take down Strykeforce.
-During the long and ensuing conflict, Stryker is captured by the Accidents and is then rescued by his old team, Cyberforce.
+During the ensuing conflict, Stryker is captured by the Accidents and is then rescued by his old team, Cyberforce.
 Bloodbow is "killed" and transforms back into the more powerful alien form of Sh'rrrnn to continue the fight.
 With the fate of both Stryker and Bloodbow unknown, the rest of the team heads back to the sub to wait for news.

-Opposing Forces
+Opposing forces

 Bloodbow returns to Strykeforce and finally reveals to the team that he is a shapeshifting alien.
 Strykeforce and Cyberforce team up to repel an invasion by Sh'rrrnn's people, the Shu'roch.
 After the adventure, Stryker announces that the team was a mistake from the start and disbands the Strykeforce.